zhuyaguang/zhuyaguang.github.io/content/about.md

 ### Status

-- 🌱 I’m currently working on spacecomputing
+- 🌱 I’m currently working on spacecomputing and edge computing